 Among the sole application of treatments, T2, T3, T4, and T5 recorded 14.51%, 9.38%, 22.41%, and 11.12% less mortality in the first year and 22.15%, 10.56%, 18.42%, and 15.26% in the second year, respectively as compared to T1(control).
 Among the combination treatments, humic acid (soil application) and PGPR using treatments recorded the lowest mortality.
-Because humic acid improves the soil structure by increasing the aggregation between the soil particles, which facilitates better aeration and provides strength to the soil to hold the plant against abnormal weather conditions (Chaney and Swift, 1986), on the other hand, PGPR releases some antioxidant which prevents the soil borne diseases (Verma et al., 2012).
+This might be due to the application of HA which improves the soil structure by increasing the aggregation between the soil particles, which facilitates better aeration and provides strength to the soil to hold the plant against abnormal weather conditions (Chaney & Swift, 1986).
+On the other hand, PGPR releases some antioxidant which prevents the soil-borne diseases and also provides the favorable environment to the crop by regulating the rhizobacteria (Verma et al., 2012) similar results were obtained by (Sahni & Prasad, 2020)